NVIDIA/TensorRT-LLM/README.md

 ### Repo Structure

-- This repo is a fork of [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM)
+This repo is a fork of [TensorRT-LLM](https://github.com/NVIDIA/TensorRT-LLM).

-- The Nitro inference server is included in `ROOT/cpp/tensorrt_llm/nitro`.
+The Nitro inference server is then included in `ROOT/cpp/tensorrt_llm/nitro`.
 Nitro inference server is built as the final step.

 ```
 +-- cpp